-- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because, although there was no direct loss to clients, there were several failings which continued for a number of years, formed a pattern of misconduct, and continued after it was known to be improper.
-This showed a persistent disregard of the firm's regulatory obligations. - 5.3 The impact of the harm or risk of harm is assessed as being medium (score of four).
-This is because failing to ensure it had compliant FWRA, PCPs and CMRAs left the firm vulnerable to the risks of money laundering, particularly when providing in-scope work such as conveyancing (which forms a significant area of work for the firm).
+5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

+5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because we consider that the firm's conduct continued after it was known to be improper.
+The requirement to have a compliant FWRA came into force in June 2017, but the firm did not have one in place for several years.
+We also consider having non-compliant PCPs for several years formed part of a pattern of misconduct.

+5.3 The impact of the harm or risk of harm is assessed as being medium (score of four).
+This is because failing to ensure it had a compliant FWRA and PCPs in place left the firm vulnerable to the risks of money laundering, particularly when providing in-scope work such as conveyancing, which forms a significant percentage of the work carried out by the firm.
 The firm left itself without effective arrangements in place to manage compliance with the MLRs 2017.

+Solicitors Regulation Authority

 The score reflects that, although there is no evidence of actual harm having occurred, it had the potential to cause moderate loss or have moderate impact.

-- 5.4 The nature and impact scores add up to seven and this places the penalty in Band 'C', as directed by the Guidance, which indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover. - 5.5 We recommend a basic penalty in the middle of the bracket.
-This is because while there were multiple failings identified which formed a pattern of misconduct, and which had the potential to cause moderate loss or have moderate impact, no evidence of actual harm was identified. - 5.6 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £4,526. - 5.7 The SRA considers that the basic penalty should be reduced to £3,848.
-This reduction reflects the mitigation at paragraph 4.2 above. - 5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the financial penalty is £3,848.
+5.4 The nature and impact scores add up to seven and this places the penalty in Band 'C', as directed by the Guidance, which indicates a broad penalty bracket between 1.6% and 3.2% of the firm's annual domestic turnover.

+5.5 We recommend a basic penalty in the middle of the bracket.
+This is because while there were multiple failings identified which formed a pattern of misconduct, and which had the potential to cause moderate loss or have moderate impact, no evidence of actual harm was identified.

+5.6 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £14,171.

+5.7 The SRA considers that the basic penalty should be reduced to $\pm 11,337$.
+This reduction reflects the mitigation at paragraph 4.2 above.

+5.8 The firm has not made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the financial penalty is $\pm 11,337$.